Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Don't Wait for a Leak

-Polybutylene pipe failure often starts internally — the pipe surface may look completely fine while the interior is already compromised.
+Polybutylene pipe failure often starts internally.
+The pipe surface may look completely fine while the interior is already compromised.
 By the time you see a wet wall, ceiling stain, or visible leak, significant behind-the-scenes damage may already have occurred.
 Proactive leak detection and replacement are far less costly than emergency repairs.

 Smart Savings Made Simple!